ovh/docs/pages/account/customer/ovhcloud-account-connect-saml-sso/guide.en-us.md

 ![ADFS relying party trust mapping](images/adfs_relying_party_trusts_mapping_4.png){.thumbnail}

 Here, the "Group" attribute sent back by the Active Directory for the user "John Doe" is "title".
-That corresponds to his "job title", so `manager@federation.ovh`.
+That corresponds to his "job title", so `manager@<my-domain>.com`.

 You can also check it in the SAML assertion: